priyadalvi/demo.file/index.md

 }
 EOM
 ```

-7. Complete the Installation using the command:
+7. Complete the installation using the command:
 ```markdown
 Make sure the permissions are correct cd /var/www/ chown -R www-data. owncloud
 ```
-ownCloud is now installed and ready to use.
+**ownCloud is now installed and ready to use.**

+For more information, refer [Detailed ownCloud Administration Guide](https://doc.owncloud.com/server/10.8/admin_manual/ownCloud_Admin_Manual.pdf).